 Brandon De Wilde,

 Young Cheryl moves into her estranged aunt Martha's rundown King Edward Hotel.
 One of its offbeat residents, disturbed photographer George, takes special interest in her.
 Cheryl begins suspecting that a resident was murdered.

-When British Intelligence discovers that an Iron Curtian country is developing insects as weapons they persuade eminent entomologist Frances Gray to get into the country to collect some specimens.
-On arrival her cover is almost immediately blown and her contact murdered.
+When British Intelligence discovers that an Iron Curtain country is developing insects as weapons, they persuade eminent entomologist Frances Gray (Margaret Lockwood) to get into the country to collect some specimens.
+On arrival, her cover is almost immediately blown and her contact murdered.
 The future looks grim for her and also perhaps for the world.Written by

 Margaret Lockwood is Frances Gray, a scientist who takes on a government assignment that is "Highly Dangerous" in this 1950 film also starring Dane Clark, Wilfred Hyde-White and Marius Goring.
 Frances Gray works with bugs, so the government asks her to go to a country of opposing ideology and get a sample of bugs being used by them, possibly for germ warfare.
 At first, she says no, and then relents and travels to this unnamed country posing as a tour director checking out possible tour locations.
 Her cover is blown immediately by the chief of police (a heavily disguised Goring) who is on the train with her, and shortly afterward, her contact is killed, and she is arrested, drugged and questioned.
 The head of the British consulate, tipped off by a newspaper reporter she met previously (Clark) secures her release.